 If there is one civil holiday that Christians can totally sign up for, it is the Thanksgiving Day.
 One of the most important things we do in our Christian life is give thanks to God for everything.

 We do it first of all during the Liturgy.
 In fact, one of the names for Liturgy is Eucharist.
 Which comes from a Greek word – ευχαριστώ (eucharisto), which means – thanksgiving.

 We don’t have to wait for one special day in the year to give thanks.
 We do it every day - in daily prayers, with every breath we take, with every Liturgy we participate in.
-But to have one day as a reminder that all things belong to God isn’t a bad idea.
+But to have one day as a reminder that all things belong to God, and all things come from Him, isn’t a bad idea.

-Below is a sermon tat was delivered by the late Fr Alexander Schmemann, who did a lot in terms of preaching the Gospel of Jesus Christ on American soil.
+Below is a sermon that was delivered by the late Father Alexander Schmemann, who did a lot in terms of preaching the Gospel of Jesus Christ on American soil.

 He died in December 1983 from cancer.
 The last service he was able to serve was Thanksgiving Day that same year.
 During that Liturgy, Fr Alexander gave this sermon (slightly edited for our parish use), which is in the form of a prayer, a thanksgiving prayer of a man, who knew his journey on this earth was coming to an end.

 Here are the words of Fr Alexander Schmemann: